Skip to content Skip to sidebar Skip to footer

 Targets the Root Cause

-When you apply the shampoo, the active ingredients go straight to work.
-They reach deep into your dog’s coat and make contact with the skin where mites live and multiply.
-Ingredients like pyrethrins and permethrin attack the mites’ nervous systems.
-They paralyse and kill the pests so they stop causing damage and discomfort.
+As soon as you apply the shampoo, the active ingredients start working.
+They get deep into your dog’s fur and touch the skin, which is where mites live and breed.
+Ingredients like permethrin and pyrethrins disrupt the mites’ nervous systems.
+So the pests stop hurting people and property; they paralyze and kill them.

 It’s like sending in a precise rescue team to clear out the problem at its source.